drand/website/docs/blog/2023-09-08-distributed-key-generation.md

 Overall, DKG algorithms are an amazing research area and they can be used securely in a variety of cryptographic operations, like generating secret keys for signing or validating.
 Furthermore, by allowing DKG to take place,  the power is spread among the participants, reducing the risk of a single point of failure and increasing the overall security of the network.

-# Drand’s DKG Approach:
+# drand’s DKG Approach:

-[Drand](https://drand.love/) incorporates [Pedersen's DKG scheme](https://www.cs.cornell.edu/courses/cs754/2001fa/129.PDF), an advanced framework originally devised by Torben Pryds Pedersen.
+[drand](https://drand.love/) incorporates [Pedersen's DKG scheme](https://www.cs.cornell.edu/courses/cs754/2001fa/129.PDF), an advanced framework originally devised by Torben Pryds Pedersen.
 This method ingeniously builds upon multiple instances of [Feldman's Verifiable Secret Sharing (VSS)](https://www.cs.umd.edu/~gasarch/TOPICS/secretsharing/feldmanVSS.pdf), enhancing them with added verification procedures to further secure the protocol.

 From a high-level perspective, the protocol can be divided into three distinct phases: